 Though it isn’t yet as popular as DSL or cable, fixed wireless Internet is steadily growing in popularity.
 Many believe that fixed wireless Internet access is the way of the future, and there are some compelling reasons to believe this.
-In the next few years, this type of home wireless internet options are likely to become the standard, and those who are able to adopt technology quickly will be more competitive on the market.
+In the next few years, this type of home wireless internet options are likely to become the standard for home wireless internet providers, and those who are able to adopt technology quickly will be more competitive on the market.

 Fixed wireless Internet is achieved through a dish or antenna, without the need for either a cable service or a telephone service.
 Radio waves are beamed directly to a receiver so that a household or business can receive high speed Internet signals without having to run cable lines or landlines to their home.